 In the Kelly Lab, we employ a variety of experimental and computational methods to explore the nanoscale properties of membranes.
-In particular, we focus on novel sub-diffraction-limited optical methods, many of which we are developing ourselves.
-We are in the process of developing single-molecule localization setup with TIRF and SPIM!
+We focus on developing and employing novel optical methods to reveal the interplay of curvature, lipid phases, single-molecule sorting and diffusion on cell membranes.

 Associate Professor Takeshi Sakamoto

 - Kinetics and mechanical force study for heart failure